JensHinger/BEST_ShopppingApp/README.md

 - Code Runner </br>
 - Live Server

+<h2> mySQL Workbench - Requirements </h2>
+- run SQLDUMP in a new Query

 <h2> How to start the application </h2>

 Step 1: Start MySQL Workbench server.